-Tracy Moore is the enigmatic host of Cityline, Canada’s most influential lifestyle program for women.
-From Monday to Friday, Tracy is seen on screens across the country trying do-it-yourself projects, learning new recipes, and sizing up the latest fashions.
-Speaking to audiences about making it in the media and the challenges (and triumphs) of balancing a career and motherhood, Tracy is always celebrated for her friendly nature and down to earth attitude.
+Tracy Moore is the enigmatic, award-nominated host of Cityline — Canada’s longest-running, influential lifestyle program for women.
+From Monday to Friday, Moore is seen on screens across North America dipping into do-it-yourself projects, learning new recipes, and sizing up the latest fashions.
+Speaking to audiences about making it in the media and the challenges (and triumphs) of balancing a career and motherhood, Moore is always celebrated for her friendly nature and down to earth attitude.

-Tracy’s work ethic and engaging personality saw her advance from a CTV intern to CBC videographer to back-up host and Newsworld anchor.
-From there, Tracy joined Toronto’s number one morning show, City’s Breakfast Television, as its live reporter.
+Moore’s work ethic and engaging personality saw her quickly advance from a CTV intern to CBC videographer to back-up host and Newsworld anchor.
+From there, she joined Toronto’s number one morning show, Breakfast Television, as its live reporter.
 From BT she went to Cityline and the rest, as they say, is history.

-Tracy’s work is not limited to her role on-air.
-Tracy has also joined forces with Freda’s to create a new, made in Canada fashion collection, and is an active community volunteer.
+Moore’s work is not limited to her role on-air.
+She is a fitness fanatic and is committed to several charities, including her role as an ambassador for the Children’s Aid Foundation and Trust15.
+She has also joined forces with Freda’s to create a new, made in Canada fashion collection.